 Partnership with Joanne Rha for design consulting services across industrial design, environmental design, art direction, and creative direction.

 I am a product, retail, and experience design executive.
 I provide leadership for multidisciplinary design teams building human-centered holistic experiences across physical, digital, and services.

-My approach to design is strategic: focused on growing business value, elevating brand relevance, creating human engagement, and advocating for our environment.
+My approach to design is focused on growing business value, elevating brand relevance, creating human engagement, and delivering tangible outcomes with speed.

-From a foundation of industrial design my work has manifested itself over 20 years both through design agencies and in-house, across consumer and enterprise products, equipment, and services, to brick & mortar retail, corporate interiors and architectural environments.
+From a foundation of industrial design my work has come alive over 20 years through design agencies and in-house teams, across consumer and enterprise products, equipment, and services, to brick & mortar retail, corporate interiors and architectural environments.